 The exhibition also featured work by Michelangelo’s teachers, students, and contemporaries.
 This statue wasn’t particularly well marked as to who made it, but look at that hair!
 That is such a beautifully detailed piece of rock!

-I didn’t look at paintings as well, naturally.
+I did look at paintings as well, naturally.
 I saw people walking through the rooms, taking pictures of every single painting (you’re allowed as long as you don’t use flash).
 But this is the only picture I took.
 It’s a Van Gogh, and I snapped it because of the texture of the brush strokes and how they made me feel really bad and sad for Van Gogh.
 Poor Van Gogh.

 After I left The Met, I took another walk back across Central Park, again, because I don’t understand city buses.
 When I’d been in the city in February, I’d spotted the top of some castle-y looking thing through the tree tops, and was curious about it, but sort of forgot until I accidentally came across it months later during a Wikipedia binge.